Artificial Neural Networks for Predicting Mechanical Properties of Crystalline Polyamide12 via Molecular Dynamics Simulations: Artificial neural network for constitutive law

 Now we can state our goal as finding the map,

 where $\Psi$ encapsulates the constitutive model that we are going to approximate through supervised learning.

-Finally, we normalize our input data set to have a mean of zero and a standard deviation of one, a process known \emph{standardization}.
-It is common practice in gradient-based learning methods to standardize the data, and it improves the performance of ANNs by helping to solve the convergence issues of the backpropagation algorithm \cite{lecun2002efficient, sola1997importance}.
+Finally, we normalize our input data set to have a mean of zero and a standard deviation of one, a process known as \emph{ standardization}.
+It is common practice in gradient-based learning methods to standardize the data, which improves the performance of ANNs by helping to solve the convergence issues of the backpropagation algorithm \cite{lecun2002efficient, sola1997importance}.
 Standardization can be described as follows.

 where $C_{ij}^{std}$ are the normalized components of the right Cauchy-Green tensor, $\hat{\mu}_{ij}$ is the sample mean and $\hat{\sigma}_{ij}$ is the sample standard deviation of the respective component.